matrix-org/matrix-spec-proposals/proposals/3969-size-limits.md

 On IRC networks supporting the [`multiline`](https://ircv3.net/specs/extensions/multiline) capability, this is relaxed, and limits can be counted without the message overhead.
-For example, for servers advertizing `max-bytes=40000,max-lines=10`, and IRC bridge could set this to the room:
+For example, for servers advertising `max-bytes=40000,max-lines=10`, and IRC bridge could set this to the room:

 ```json5